 - Optimize video streaming while on battery

-On old versions of macOS, go to System Preferences > Energy Saver > Battery.
+On even older versions of macOS, go to System Preferences > Energy Saver > Battery.

 9. Keep Optimized Battery Charging turned on